 In 1972, the House of Delegates authorized a program of accreditation of training for animal technicians and assigned the responsibility for the program to the Council on Education.
-In 1990, the AVMA Executive Board approved a name change for the committee to the Committee on Veterinary Technician Education and Activities (CVTEA).
+In 1990, the AVMA Board of Directors approved a name change for the committee to the Committee on Veterinary Technician Education and Activities (CVTEA).

 The Committee consists of 20 members.
 The membership includes ten veterinarians—one each from the following categories: Council on Education, state boards of examiners in veterinary medicine, clinical veterinary medicine-large animal, clinical veterinary medicine-small animal, laboratory animal medicine, regulatory veterinary medicine, industrial veterinary medicine, faculties of colleges of veterinary medicine, educators of veterinary technicians, and at-large.
 In addition, the Committee includes seven veterinary technicians (two of whom must be non-program affiliated, one who must be an educator in a veterinary technology program), a Canadian member of the Canadian Veterinary Medical Association (CVMA) Animal Health Technologist/Veterinary Technician Program Accreditation Committee (AHTVTPAC) who may be either a veterinarian or a veterinary technician, and two public members who must be engaged in activity other than veterinary medicine or employment as a veterinary technician.
 A member should represent only one area in the context of appointment to the Committee.
 All technician members must be graduates of an AVMA or Canadian VMA-accredited veterinary technology program.
 All US technician members must be members in good standing of the National Association of Veterinary Technicians in America.
 Canadian veterinary technician members must be members of the Canadian Association of Animal Health Technicians and Technologists, and Canadian veterinarian members must be members of the CVMA.

-The Executive Board appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
+The Board of Directors appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
 Members serve six-year terms, beginning at the close of the AVMA annual meeting.
 The COE representative is appointed by the chair of the COE to serve as a voting member for a one-year term.

 The chair will be elected by and from the Committee membership.